Yacapichtlan (Mdz8r)

 Glyph or Iconographic Image Description:

 This compound glyph stands for the place name Yacapichtlan (today, Yecapixtla, Morelos).
 The nose (yacatl).
 It is shown in profile, facing the viewer's left, and it is painted a terracotta color.
-The tepetl (hill, mountain) may be serving as a silent, visual locative in place of the typical tooth glyph (tlantli) which will normally stand for the -tlan ("place") locative suffix.
+The tepetl (hill, mountain) may be serving as a silent, visual locative in place of the typical tooth glyph (tlantli) which will normally stand for the -tlan ("near") locative suffix.
 The insect or spider below the nose has yet to be analyzed.

 Description, Credit: